Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/flow_condition_card.rst

     grid cell and its size (i.e. distance from cell center to boundary) no longer matter.
 The conductance coefficient is a fit parameter.

-  * PRESSURE DIRICHLET_SEEPAGE: a dirichlet-seepage face condition is similar to seepage, except a specified dirichlet pressure is applied at the boundary instead of sampling pressure from a hydrostatic profile.
+  * PRESSURE DIRICHLET_SEEPAGE: a dirichlet-seepage condition is similar to seepage, except a specified dirichlet pressure is applied at the boundary instead of sampling pressure from a hydrostatic profile.
+    Inflow only occurs when the specified pressure is higher than the reference pressure.

+  * PRESSURE DIRICHLET_CONDUCTANCE: a dirichlet-conductance condition is similar to conductance, except a specified dirichlet pressure is applied at the boundary instead of sampling pressure from a hydrostatic profile.
     Inflow only occurs when the specified pressure is higher than the reference pressure.